We are the proud owners of 16 delightful owls. They belong to 7 different species, none of which is native to this country so can’t be released.

 Grizzle and Earl are our Great Grey Owls.
 They were introduced to each other in 2016 and have been friends ever since.
 Grizzle has been with us for some time and came as a male.
 Following DNA testing, we discovered that Grizzle is in fact a female and she and Earl are now a true pair.

-Marmite is our newest owl and is an Asian Brown Wood Owl native to South Asia, India, Bangladesh and Sri Lanka.
+Harvey & Marmite are our Brown Wood Owls.
+They are native to South Asia, India, Bangladesh and Sri Lanka.
 These owls are closely related to Britain’s native Tawny Owls.